 Yes.
 You will need to disable AP/Client isolation, also known as client isolation, on your router.
 Please refer to your router documentation to learn how to disable AP isolation.

 If you do not have access to your router settings, or if you are attempting to connect through a guest, hotel or public network with AP/client isolation, you will be unable to set up your Chromecast.

 If you are attempting to connect through a WiFi extender, please check your extender settings.
 You will need to disable AP isolation on your WiFi extender before setting up Chromecast to work with your WiFi network.

 To check the Build (Firmware Version) number of your Chromecast device:

-- Mobile Device: Open your Chromecast app > Select your Chromecast device card > Touch the device care menu in the top right corner > Scroll down to the bottom to locate “Firmware Version: XXXX”
+- Mobile Device: Open your Google Cast app > Select your Chromecast device card > Tap the device care menu in the top right corner > Scroll down to the bottom to locate “Firmware Version: XXXX”

-- Computer: Open your Chromecast app > Click “Settings” next to your Chromecast device > Scroll down to locate “Firmware Version XXXX”
+- Computer: Open your Google Cast app > Click “Settings” next to your Chromecast device > Scroll down to locate “Firmware Version XXXX”